Mastering the Unattended Oracle Install: A Guide to Silent Oracle 19c Client Installation

 Modify the Response File:

-• Open the Oracle unattended install response file in an editor and modify the parameters as required.
+• Open the Unattended Oracle Install response file in an editor and modify the parameters as required.
 Some of the important parameters include:

 • ORACLE_HOSTNAME: Your server’s hostname.